 1. Alfred Hitchcock withheld the ending of the movie from the cast

-On the first day of filming, Alfred Hitchcock made the cast hold up their right hand and swear that they would not divulge any information about the film to anyone outside the group.
+We’re kicking off our ‘crazy’ list with a little known Alfred Hitchcock fact!
+On the first day of filming, director Alfred Hitchcock made the Psycho cast hold up their right hand and swear that they would not divulge any information about the film to anyone outside the group.
 On top of that, he also kept the ending from them until it was time to film it.

-He also purchased as many copies of the book as he could to try and hide the ending from his audience.
+Additionally, he purchased as many copies of the Robert Bloch novel as he could to try and hide the ending from his audience.

 2. There are several rumors about the infamous shower scene

-There was a false story that Hitchcock used ice cold water to get a realistic scream from Janet Leigh during the scene.
-This wasn’t true however, she was just able to scream really well.
+There was a false story that Hitchcock used ice cold water to get a realistic scream from Janet Leigh during her shower murder scene.
+But this wasn’t true — she was just able to scream really well.
 Unlike the rest of the cast, Hitchcock did not hide the fact from her that Marion Crane dies in the film and told her the ending for her character.

 In order to replicate the sound of a knife entering human flesh, they plunged a knife into a melon.
-You’ll never eat a melon the same way again!
+You’ll never look at a melon the same way again!